The Cast Of The Crown Had The Most British Response To Megxit

 "I think they can do anything," said O'Connor, who plays Prince Harry's father Prince Charles on the show.

-"The world is their oyster," added Bonham Carter, whose Crown alter-ego Princess Margaret would probably have had a spicier comment.
+"The world is their oyster," added Bonham Carter, whose Crown alter-ego Princess Margaret would probably have had a much spicier comment.

 Over the weekend, the Queen announced in a statement that the couple would remain “loved members of [the] family," but will no longer hold their HRH titles as they take a step back from royal duties.
-Still, as the cast of the Crown so mildly put it, Markle and Prince Harry are doing just fine.
+Still, as the cast of The Crown so mildly put it, Markle and Prince Harry are doing just fine.
 Markle already has a Disney gig, and it's entirely possible that she and Prince Harry might make their way into your Netflix queue in the future.

 In an explosive new interview, Harry defended his and Markle's decision, emphasizing that "had not other choice.